-While her husband is poor in the worldly sense, he is rich in love and kindness.
-He has always treated her with patience and compassion even though her attitude was less than exemplary in the beginning and she was more a hindrance than help.
+While her husband was poor in the worldly sense, he was rich in love and kindness.
+He had always treated her with patience and compassion even though her attitude was less than exemplary in the beginning and she was more a hindrance than help.
 Working in the castle as a helper, she learnt the value of teamwork and joy of camaraderie with colleagues who are also friends that support each other.
 These she never experienced as a princess.

 The few lady 'friends' she had in court merely pandered to her fancy, which only served to stroke her ego.
 Her only true friend, Prince Daniel had gone away to school.
 Initially they wrote to each other.
 As the years went by, they had grown apart.
 In between, her dear mother passed on.
 Her father, filled with grief focused his energies on the affairs of his kingdom and hardly paid his anguished daughter any attention.
 Isabelle often felt isolated and learned that the only way to get her father's attention was to be a spoilt brat.
 As the years grew she developed into beautiful, but selfish, vain princess.

 As she thought of her husband John, her heart welled up and she wondered where he was performing today and whether he remembered to eat.
 He was always ravenous when he came home in the evenings.
 After tonight's wedding feast, there would be plenty of leftover meat, and pastries which all helpers are free to take home.
 She smacked her lips as she thought of the dishes she could conjure with the leftovers.
-She imagined John's warm smile as he tucks in the meal she prepares.
+She imagined John's warm smile as he tucked in the meal she planned to make.

 "This is so good, I feel like a king" he had teased stroking his bushy beard.